SimonVerhoeven/archunit-demo/README.md

 ## About

-[ArchUnit](https://www.archunit.org/) allows us to test our architecture (layering/slicing/(naming) conventions, ...)
+[ArchUnit](https://www.archunit.org/) is a library that allows us to test our architecture (layering/slicing/(naming) conventions, ...)

 Why does this matter?
-It's all about leaving a legacy, and safeguarding it.
-During the lifecycle of a project people might shift role, switch role, join the team, ...
+It's all about leaving a legacy and safeguarding it.
+During the lifecycle of a project, people might shift roles, join the team, ...
 And might not be aware of the conventions within the team/organization.

-Testing your architecture, is both an aide to ascertain that the architecture is being implemented consistently, and also makes it easier for people onboarding to get a grasp of what that agreed architecture is.
+Testing your architecture is both an aid to ascertain that the architecture is being implemented consistently and also makes it easier for people onboarding to get a grasp of what that agreed architecture is.

-One of the advantages of ArchUnit is also that it "just" another test, and does not need any special infrastructure/new language/... it's just plain old Java (or Kotlin) that can be evaluated with a unit testing tool like JUnit.
+One of the advantages of ArchUnit is also that it is "just" another test, and does not need any special infrastructure/new language/... it's just plain old Java (or Kotlin) that can be evaluated with a unit testing tool like JUnit.

+Please feel free to clone this repository, so you can easily follow along.

 ***